Stanko/Stanko.github.io/content/blog/2022-03-01-breaking-down-krypton.md

 ## Generating points

 To get Voronoi polygons, we'll need some points.
-We'll iterate from the center.
-In each iteration, we take a random point on a circle and displace it a little bit, so it doesn't look artificial.
-Then, increase radius a little bit and repeat the whole process.
+We'll iterate from the center, and in each iteration, we'll take a random point on a circle and displace it a little bit, so it doesn't look artificial.
+Then, increase the radius and repeat the whole process.
 The larger the radius, the more points we are going to generate.

 The result looks nice, but it took me a number of tries to get it just right.